sinh-png/kha-tuts/en/making-a-ball-avoider-game/README.md

 #####5.
 Use shader to make our background:

-Coding the game-play is kinda boring and not very specific about Kha so we will skip that for now and try out something cooler, shader.
+Doing the game-play for this game is kinda boring and not very specific about Kha so we will skip that for now and try out something cooler, shader.

 Our fragment shader in GLSL: